-(Siebel Campus) - Provides the technical theory from the completion of wort cooling and boiling to the evaluation of packaged beer.
-This module offers in-depth instruction in fermentation and maturation, including all aspects of yeast handling and performance.
-This module also includes instruction in the process of quality control and assurance, ensuring that students understand the critical role that QA/QC plays in retaining the consistency and longevity of beer and other malt-based fermented products.
+(Doemens Campus spring / Siebel Campus fall) - Provides the technical theory from the com-pletion of wort cooling and boiling to the evaluation of packaged beer.
+This module offers in-depth instruction in fermentation and maturation, including all aspects of yeast handling and per-formance.
+This module also includes instruction in the process of quality control and assurance, ensuring that students under-stand the critical role that QA/QC plays in retaining the consis-tency and longevity of beer and other malt-based fermented products.